 - Magnetic resonance imaging (MRI).
 MRI uses magnets and radio waves to produce more detailed images than CT scans.
 An MRI likely would not be used as part of an initial TBI assessment, because it takes too long to complete.
 It may be used in follow-up examinations, though.1

-The GCS measures a person’s functioning in three areas:
+The GCS gives healthcare providers a way to measure a person’s functioning in three key areas:

-- Ability to speak, such as whether the person speaks normally, speaks in a way that doesn’t make sense, or doesn't speak at all
+- Ability to speak, such as whether the person speaks normally, speaks in a way that doesn’t make sense, or cannot speak at all

 - Ability to open eyes, including whether the person opens his or her eyes only when asked